cloudify-cosmo/cloudify-stage/widgets/deploymentsView/README.md

   be refreshed, in seconds.
 Default: 10 seconds
 - `Map height` - the height of the map section in pixels
 - `List of fields to show in the table`
-- `List of labels to show in the table as columns`
 - `Number of items to show at once in the table`
 - `Show map by default`
 - `Name of the saved filter to apply` - the name of a filter to use by default